mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 When we fit a model with an autoregressive component (be it AR, ARMA, ARIMA, etc.), we solve for the $\alpha$ coefficients such that the predicted and actual $y_t$ values are as similar as possible.

 ## MA: Moving average
+You can imagine an MA model for a time series that doesn't care about its own history; it's just affected by external random factors that remember each other for a brief period.

+MA model is a linear combination of past white noise with some multipliers, rather than past values of the time series itself.

 MA models are strange.
 An MA model by itself (i.e. no AR component) is just modeling autocorrelation in the _errors_.
 Our $e_t$ term, previously just noise that we added to our time series forecasts, now takes center stage as we model the error.